Sheriff's Office

 Arrest(s):

-On March 15, 2023, the Cass County Sheriff’s Office arrested Marty Delanie Pelzer, 24, Griswold on charge of OWI 1st Offense.
-Pelzer was transported to Cass County Jail here he was booked and later released on his own recognizance.
+On October 12th, 2024, the Cass County Sheriff’s Office arrested Randi Pierce, 29, of Griswold, on the charge of Domestic Abuse Assault – 1st Offense.
+Pierce was transported to the Cass County Jail where she was booked and held pending her later release on her own recognizance.

 Civil Division

 Please contact the Sheriff’s Office prior to faxing or emailing documents for service.
-Advance fees are accepted, but not required prior to service being provided.
-You may contact the Sheriff’s office at 712-243-2206 or email swalton@casscoia.us for any additional civil process questions.
+Advanced fees are accepted, but not required prior to service being provided.
+You may contact the Sheriff’s Office at 712-243-2206 or email civil@casscoia.us for any additional civil process questions.

 Pending Sheriff’s Sale (s):